blueperf/helper/README.md

   - Kubernetes Cluster that you have created (Free cluster will not work for the Acmeair Microservices).
   - Following command will display your current clusters
     - bx cs clusters
-- REGISTRY
-  - Default IBM Cloud Registry at registry.${REGION}.bluemix.net.
-If docker repository hosted in https://cloud.docker.com is used, change the registry name to your docker username, then add docker password
 - NAMESPACE
   - Namespace created in the IBM Container Registry to save the Docker Images.
   - Following command will display your current namespaces